Why People Fail (And How You Can Avoid It)

 2. Studying Outdated Material

-3. Only Reading Without Practicing
+3. Only Reading Without Practising

 Reading the booklet is important, but reading alone is not enough.
 The test is multiple choice, and the questions can be tricky.
 You need to practice answering questions under test-like conditions.